Psychology is an underrated aspect of successful punting. How you deal with losing streaks plays an important role in your success.

 One of the fundamental problems in our psychology as punters is that we think we’re “special”.

 This idea that we’re special leads to a cognitive bias called Optimism Bias.
-Optimism bias, as the name suggests, is the idea that we’re overly optimistic when we bet.
+As the name suggests, optimism bias is the idea that we’re overly optimistic when we bet.
 We don’t think we’ll suffer the same horrendous runs that other punters experience… because “I’m me”.
 We think we’ll win all the time.

 Betting Psychology: Great Expectations